 The complex makes a gorgeous scenic end point to one of the diagonal avenues that traverse the Schönbrunn park.
 Equally, look away from the obelisk to see the very centre of the palace framed by a tree-lined avenue.

-It will come as no surprise to learn that it all sought to reinforce and represent the majesty and imperial power of the Habsburgs.
+It will come as no surprise to learn that it all this stonework sought to reinforce and represent the majesty and imperial power of the Habsburgs.

 The hieroglyphics on the obelisk itself, for example, allegedly tell the tale of the dynasty.
-Actually they do nothing of the sort, since nobody truly understood the language of hieroglyphics until the discovery of the Rosetta stone and the work of Jean-François Champollion in the early 1820s.
+They do nothing of the sort, actually.
+Nobody truly understood the language of hieroglyphics until the discovery of the Rosetta stone and the work of Jean-François Champollion in the early 1820s.

 Tip: If you go off to the left of the large retaining wall, there’s a woodland path that takes you up behind the obelisk if you wish to see it from the rear.